-Scholarly interests in the effects of individual fathers on children and families rose in the 1970s, with an emphasis on fathers' participation in infant care and childcare, bonding between father and children, preference for children, and effects on child development.

-Five fathering functions were characterized and described as endowment, provision, protection, caregiving, and formation.
-In reviewing this literature on fathers, Tripp-Reimer and Wilson (1991) suggest it has led to two lines of anthropological investigation on father-child relationships: ethological primate studies in biological anthropology, and culture and personality studies in cultural anthropology.
+Scholarly interests in the effects of individual fathers on children and families rose in the 1970s, with an emphasis on father's participation in infant and childcare, bonding between father and children, preference for children, and effects on child development.
+Five fathering functions were thus characterized and described as endowment, provision, protection, caregiving, and formation.
+In reviewing this literature on fathers, Tripp-Reimer and Wilson (1991) suggest that it has led to two lines of anthropological investigation on father-child relationships: (1) ethological primate studies in biological anthropology; and (2) culture and personality studies in cultural anthropology.

 In considering male parenting across species, primatologists have emphasized mating patterns and potential for male investment in child survival within social contexts.
-Among solitary primates such as orangutans and single-male/multifemale grouping primates such as gorillas, males have been observed killing other males' offspring.
-Orangutans are the only nonhuman primate group in which males engage in forced copulations with females.
-Among multimale/ multifemale grouping primates such as baboons and chimpanzees. however, males may invest in the offspring of other males.
-Primatologists such as Smuts and Gubernick (1992) have demonstrated the importance of nonhuman primate social relations resembling friendship between males and females in mediating sexual access, as well as influencing maternal and infant health.
-The authors argue that male investment in infants is often not determined by genetic paternity, but instead reflects a male's social relationship with the infant's mother and the possibility for future mating opportunities.
-Nonhuman primate studies suggest that rather than a single model of primate paternity, a range of paternal behaviors exists related to broader social relations.
+Among solitary primates such as orangutans and single-male, multi-female grouping primates such as gorillas, males have been observed to kill the offspring of other males.
+Orangutans are the only non-human primate in which males engage in forced copulations with females.
+Among multi-male, multi-female grouping primates such as baboons and chimpanzees, however, males may invest in the offspring of other males.
+Primatologists such as Smuts and Gubernick (1992) have demonstrated the importance of non-human primate social relations resembling friendship between males and females in mediating sexual access as well as influencing maternal and infant health.
+They argue that male investment in infants is often not determined by genetic paternity, but instead reflects a male's social relationship with the infant's mother and the possibility for future mating opportunities.
+Non-human primate studies suggest that rather than a single model of primate paternity, a range of paternal behaviors exists related to broader social relations.
 Such findings from ethological primate studies are important for studies of human fathering in that they caution against simple biological determinism.

 Cultural anthropologists, too, have emphasized the importance of social relations, such as division of labor, social status, and household arrangements, in determining the nature of family life and child well-being.
 In particular, the cultural and personality school of anthropology has emphasized the effects of early childhood experience with parents, as determined in part by these social structures, in determining adult behavior.
 Such a perspective focuses on the way culture reproduces itself, suggesting that parenting behavior is in part determined by cultural norms and values, which are then impressed upon children at early ages in ways that will affect their adult lives.
-Although the culture and personality perspective has been challenged as overly deterministic, the perspective has made valuable contributions in understanding cross-cultural patterns of fathering, such as the effects of father absence on offspring, ceremonies of male initiation, and male segregation at puberty (Tripp-Reimer and Wilson 1991).
+While the culture and personality perspective has been challenged as overly deterministic, the perspective has made valuable contributions in understanding cross-cultural patterns of fathering, such as the effects of father absence on offspring, ceremonies of male initiation, and male segregation at puberty (Tripp-Reimer & Wilson, 1991).

-Though very different, these diverse anthropological perspectives stress that fathers' relations with mothers and children are influenced by social structural factors.
+While very different, these diverse anthropological perspectives stress that father's relations with mothers and children are influenced by social structural factors.
 Fatherhood, and especially responsible fatherhood, will take on different meanings when different social structures prevail.
 Even within Western concepts of fatherhood, historians trace ideological changes over time.
-Economic shifts in the late eighteenth and early nineteenth centuries changed the role of fathers as collaborators within households in which they were seen as rulers to supporters of families who worked outside the home.
-More recent changes in the United States include a shift from single-income fathers as bureaucratic managers to more cooperative models as fathers face additional responsibilities in dual-income families (May and Strickwerda 1992).
+Economic shifts in the late 18th and early 19th centuries changed the role of fathers as collaborators within households in which they were seen as rulers to supporters of families who worked outside the home; more recent changes in the U.S. include a shift from single-income fathers as bureaucratic managers to more cooperative models as fathers face additional responsibilities in dual-income families (May & Strickwerda, 1992).